Some simple ingredients found in the kitchen may also benefit the skin when used topically. This may include oatmeal, milk, and more.

 “Peanut butter contains lots of oils and vitamins, which could be nourishing on the skin and easy to find in the kitchen,” says Walsh.

-If you’re using peanut butter, Walsh recommends always opting for an organic version.
-Supermarket brands are often filled with salt and sugar, which aren’t so great for the skin.
+If you’re using peanut butter on your skin, Walsh recommends always opting for an organic version.
+Supermarket brands often contain with salt and sugar, which aren’t so great for the skin.

 How to use it

-Walsh suggests mixing 1 tbsp. of peanut butter, 1 tbsp. of honey, and 1 egg and gently massaging into cleansed skin.
+Walsh suggests mixing 1 tbsp. of peanut butter, 1 tbsp. of honey, and 1 egg.
+Then gently massage the mixture into cleansed skin.
 Leave for 15 minutes and rinse off with lukewarm water.

 We all know cinnamon is ace in baked goods and hot chocolate (and on top of oatmeal), but did you know it may also be good for making your skin glow?